Tourello

 Tourello is a locality in western Victoria, Australia.
 At the 2021 census, Tourello and the surrounding area had a population of 46.

 It was the location of the Sheepwash (later Tourello) school, conducted by Henry Judkins in the late 19th-century.

+In November 1874, when the railway from Ballarat to Clunes was opened, a railway station was established at Tourello.
+The station was closed in 1956.

+A post office was opened at Tourello in 1868 and was later moved to the railway station.
+A post office was re-established in Tourello in 1887 but was closed in 1895.
+The railway station post office was closed in 1950.